sdawood/payup/README.md

 ## Example

-In this example we use the included sample-input.csv file, we also use the --force flag to force generate the output directory if no existing
+In this example we use the included sample-input.csv file, we also use the --force flag to force creation the output directory if not existing

 ```
 $ node dist/index.js -i dist/data/sample-input.csv -o ./payslip -f